hubi21/Maze/README.md

 # Maze
-A Python code for exploring a maze,
+A Python code for exploring a maze.

+The main file is: maze-vf.py